Meta-Platforms and Cooperative Network-of-Networks Effects

 The actions of connecting and facilitating create a virtuous positive feedback loop where more supply attracts more consumers which drives more demand which attracts more producers which drives more supply and so forth.
 This produces a “fly wheel” effect that quickly builds momentum as a function of how fast the feedback loop spins.
-A platform benefits from demand economies of scale (network effect multipliers of value) that eventually drive supply economies of scale (production efficiency) as volume increase.
+A platform benefits from demand economies of scale (network effect multipliers of value) that eventually drive supply economies of scale (production efficiency) as volume increases.
 A platform typically monetizes the facilitated transactions by either charging fees, a subscription to participants, or by selling attention or other network behavioral data to third parties.

 As the platform grows, however, frictional effects can slow down the growth rate.
 These points of friction are called negative cross-side network effects.
 An apt analogy is the terminal velocity of a falling object.
 At a certain speed the air friction force equals the pull of gravity so that the object can’t fall any faster.
 Likewise, on a platform, friction effects may at some point nullify the attractiveness of the platform thereby stopping further growth (terminal size).
 This is sometimes called a saturation effect.
 And results in the S-curve or sigmoid shaped growth curves for platform adoption.